TehPwns/flux/README.md

  * Correctly initialized tween before start when using "after"
  * Tween correctly takes delay into account when using "after"

-This port of flux is incomplete.
+This port of flux is mostly feature-complete.
 Most of the features are available, including:
 * All variation of the supplied tween curves (See below)
 * All tween options, including `onstart`, `onupdate`, `oncomplete`, `delay`, and `after`
+* Tween groups
+*

 How to use